stevenbenner/stevenbenner.com/src/content/posts/2012-02-29-setting-up-an-ubuntu-lamp-server-part-2-apache.md

 This article covers the basics of getting Apache up and running.
 From here on you can keep it simple or get as complicated as your heard desires.
 There are at least a few other mods that you should probably be aware of to help you on your journey:

  * **rewrite** – The Apache URL rewriter, industry standard, much beloved and keeping the internet working.
-This will alow you to do URL rewriting, which is a huge article unto itself.
+This will allow you to do URL rewriting, which is a huge article unto itself.
 Google to learn about Apache URL rewriting.
  * **auth_basic and auth_digest** – These are the authentication modules that are used to require a username and password to access a file or directory on the server.
 Very useful, I personally like to protect admin folders (e.g. wp-admin for WordPress) with authentication, just as an extra layer of inconvenience to would-be hackers.
 Always use digest, don’t bother with basic.
  * **status** – Useful for seeing what your web server is doing at any particular moment.
 This will give you the Apache status page that you might have seen before.
 Also, required for some monitoring tools (i.e. munin).
 Remember to require authentication on that page as well or anyone can see what sites/files you are sending and what IPs are accessing them.